Compliance Gate Platform

 That being said, we don’t claim to make the product compliance process simple or easy.
 Ultimately, you must follow the requirements in the latest version of the relevant legislation, guidance documents, or other sources.
 Such requirements can be complex.

-The Compliance Gate Platform can be a helpful tool for navigating requirements and completing parts of the process, but it does not provide shortcuts or provide ways to avoid compliance requirements.
+The Compliance Gate Platform can be a helpful tool for navigating requirements and completing parts of the process, but it does not provide shortcuts or ways to avoid compliance requirements.

 Does the Compliance Gate Platform only cover consumer products?